Mallick17/AWS-CCP/README.md

   - Microservices can actually increase management overhead.
 This is because each microservice can have its own deployment, logging, monitoring, and scaling requirements.
 Managing a large number of services requires more sophisticated orchestration and automation tools, like Kubernetes, which can add to the management complexity.

 </details>

+---

+Weak Points
+- Conc on Authorization and Authentication
+- Conc on Security OF the Cloud and Security IN the Cloud.